ishnajain/SystemVerilog_examples/basic/README.md

-This directory includes the uses of <"intial begin"..."end"> and provides a basic structure for writing a system verilog code.
+# This directory includes the uses of <"initial begin"..."end"> and provides a basic structure for writing a system verilog code.